themiszamani/kamaki-examples/pithos/README_pithos.md

 - BIGFILE=The name of the big file in test folder (e.g. big.txt).
 - TMPFILE=The name of the tmp file needed to store the downloaded file (located in the test folder).
 - FILETOPUBLISH=The name of the file you want to publish.
+- YOUR_CONTAINER = The name of the container with fodlers
+- YOUR_FOLDER_PATH = The folders path in a container

 ### Pithos Examples